- How do I get help with my license purchase?

 - You may then print your license at no charge.

-Also, be sure that pop-up blocker or similar settings are turned off in your web browser.
+Be sure that pop-up blocker or similar settings are turned off in your web browser.
 The license will appear as a pop-up screen.

 Alternatively, any Georgia license agent can print a free replacement.
 You can ask the dealer to update any personal information in your account.